 Serving in the military can take a toll on you and forever alter your life, sometimes for the worse.
 If you are a Georgia veteran with a military-related disabling medical or mental health condition, a veterans disability lawyer can meet with you to discuss your benefits eligibility.

-At George Sink, P.A.
-Injury Lawyers, we have a special interest in helping disabled veterans.
-Our lead attorney, George Sink Sr., served two tours in Vietnam, the second resulting in a severe, disabling injury.
+You could be eligible for monthly compensation, free healthcare, and other disability benefits from the U.S. Department of Veterans Affairs (VA).
+At our law firm, we have a special interest in helping disabled veterans.
 We offer a free initial case evaluation and are eager to speak with you.

 How to Qualify for VA Disability in Georgia

 To qualify for VA disability benefits, you must meet three criteria.
 If you fail to satisfy any of them, you risk getting denied compensation.
 One of our lawyers can help you collect evidence and clarify that you qualify in all areas.